severb/flowy/docs/swf/introduction.rst

 Introduction
 ============

 This is a high-level overview of Amazon Simple Workflow.
-SWF is a web service offered by Amazon as part of their Cloud Computing Services.
-It's advertised as something that helps you build, run, and scale background jobs that have parallel or sequential steps.
-A fully-managed state tracker and task coordinator in the Cloud.

-In simple words SWF is a web service over two different types of queues.
+In few words SWF is a web service over two different types of queues.
 In SWF parlance the queues are called task lists because they have some special behavior that queues don't have.
 But for now we're better of if we're thinking of them as queues.

 Polling Tasks